mcosovic/JuliaGrid.jl/docs/src/powerFlow/inDepthSolution.md

 ---

 #### Implementation
-To solve the DC power flow and find the bus voltage angles, JuliaGrid provides the following sequence of functions:
+JuliaGrid offers a set of functions to solve the DC power flow problem and obtain the bus voltage angles.
+Firstly, the power system is loaded and the DC model is built using the following code sequence:
 ```julia-repl
 system = powerSystem("case14.h5")
 dcModel!(system)